charlottehenrico/PostmanAPIPortfolio/README.md

 8. External Data set to be used for running one of the calls with the external data set.
 9. Using lodash module to get random numbers
 10. Using moment module to format dates
 11. Creating an object on collection level that is used in other requests
+12. Mock server and response setup for the auth request